 Risk taking.
 The term risk means that the outcome of the entrepreneurial venture is unknown.
-Entrepreneurs are always working under uncertainty, and their confidence in the innovation and understanding of the business environment in which they are operating often drives decisions.
+Entrepreneurs are always working under uncertainty, confidence the and their in innovation and understanding of the business environment in which they are operating often drives decisions.